 If we adhered to parameters for Garnet classification adopted by GIA, we would refer to both purple gems in the above graph as belonging to the Pyrope-Almandines species because they are intermediate in the solid solution series.
 But as we have shown, there is no need to apply intermediate species names to indicate hybrid composition when we can show on a graph the major compositions of individual gems relative to other Garnets in a series.

 The two identical gems above are extreme examples.
 Although Rhodolite and Almandine exist in a continuous series, they belong to two different species.
-As with Standard Pyrope and Almandine, Rhodolite and Almandine can in most instances be separated simply by refractive index.
+As with Standard Pyrope and Almandine, Rhodolite and Almandine can in most instances be separated simply by measuring refractive index.
+The gem pictured below looks like a purple Almandine, but the low refractive index of 1.748 identifies it as Rhodolite, a variety of the Pyrope species.

 Red Pyrope (lft), Red Almandine (cntr), Red Spessartine (rt)

-Pyrope: Red Pyrope, Almandine and red Spessartine all derive their primary color from iron (Fe2+) and can be indistinguishable from one another when viewed in reflected light.
+Pyrope: Red gems of the Pyrope, Almandine and Spessartine species all derive their primary color from iron (Fe2+) and can be indistinguishable from one another when viewed in reflected light.
 All pick up with a handheld N52 magnet.
 Fortunately, Pyrope is recognizable by its lower refractive index.
-Also, most red Pyrope gems show a noticeably weaker pick-up response than Almandine and Spessartine gems when a magnetic wand is applied directly (Chrome Pyrope only drags).
-The magnetic susceptibility range for red Standard Pyrope (SI 1163-1971) is lower than that of Almandine and Spessartine.
-Under a spectroscope, standard red Pyrope shows broad absorption in the blue region of the spectrum due to chromium in addition to iron, which differs from the absorption spectrum of typical Almandine and Spessartine.
+Also, most red Pyrope gems show a noticeably weaker pick-up response than Almandine and Spessartine gems when a magnetic wand is directly applied (and red Chrome Pyrope only drags).
+It follows the magnetic susceptibility range for Standard Pyrope (SI 1163-1971) is lower than that of Almandine and Spessartine.
+Under a hand-held spectroscope, standard red Pyrope shows broad absorption in the blue region of the spectrum due to chromium in addition to iron, which can be distinguished from the absorption spectrum of typical Almandine and Spessartine.

 Almandine & red Spessartine: These 2 red species are not difficult to distinguish even though their refractive index ranges overlap and their magnetic pick-up forces appear the same.
 If the gem is red and has a high refractive index that is measurable (under 1.805), we know it is almost certainly Almandine.
 The RI of Almandine is almost never over the limit of the refractometer fluid.
 The RI of red Spessartine is almost always over the the limit (above 1.805).
 If the limit of your refractometer fluid is less than 1.805, you must rely on other tests to separate these red Garnets.

 It is also helpful to inspect gem color through transmitted light (back-lighting).
 Any hint of purple body color points toward Almandine.
-Any orange tint points toward Spessartine, and some Spessartines are pure orange.
+Any orange tint points toward Spessartine, and some Spessartines appear pure orange.

-Light Orange Malaya Garnet and Color Change Garnet: The refractive index ranges of these Garnets overlap.
-Surprisingly, light orange Malayas (pictured below) can show color change from orange to pink.
-This is a bit of a quandary, as color change is not a phenomenon associated with Malayas.
+Light Orange Malaya Garnet and Color Change Garnet: The refractive index ranges of these light-colored Garnets overlap, but Malayas generally contain more Amandine than Color Change Garnets.
+Surprisingly, light orange Malayas like the one pictured below left can show color change from orange to pink.
+This is a bit of a quandary, as color change is not a phenomenon gemologists associate with Malayas.

 For example, red gems along the Pyrope-Almandine continuum that have a refractive index of 1.77 or higher can in most cases be classified as Almandine.
 But some high Standard Pyrope and high Rhodolite gems can also have a refractive index as high as 1.77.
 How can we tell which species or variety is correct for such intermediate gems?
 Standard gemological tests are inadequate to make a distinction, and the accepted practice in gemology is to simply classify these as Pyrope-Almandine, a hybrid species name that has been created to solve the dilemma.
 But we can make precise distinctions by using the RIMS method to plot RI and SI readings on a Hoover diagram.
 This allows us to definitively separate any 2 species by determining which side of the species composition boundary a gem belongs.